apache/hudi/website/blog/2021-08-23-async-clustering.md

 Currently, clustering can only be scheduled for tables/partitions not receiving any concurrent updates.
 By default, the [config for update strategy](https://hudi.apache.org/docs/next/configurations/#hoodieclusteringupdatesstrategy) is set to ***SparkRejectUpdateStrategy***.
-However, in some use-cases updates are very sparse and the default strategy to simply reject updates and throw an error does not seem fair.
-In such use-cases, users can set the config to *** SparkAllowUpdateStrategy***.
+If some file group has updates during clustering then it will reject updates and throw an exception.
+However, in some use-cases updates are very sparse and do not touch most file groups.
+The default strategy to simply reject updates does not seem fair.
+In such use-cases, users can set the config to ***SparkAllowUpdateStrategy***.

 We discussed the critical strategy configurations.
 All other configurations related to clustering are listed [here](https://hudi.apache.org/docs/next/configurations/#Clustering-Configs).
 Out of this list, a few